 - Garlic: finely minced garlic is optional, but I love the extra flavour it provides.

-- Salt and freshly ground black pepper: Use a good quality coarse sea salt and pepper for this heirloom tomato salad.
+- Salt and freshly ground black pepper: Use a good quality coarse sea salt and pepper.

 Recipe Variations